 Don’t lose hope yet!

 The good news is you’ll be able to round out your hip dips by following the exercise and diet tips below.

 So depending on your body structure you could have too much distance between these bones will determine how big of hip dips you’re most likely to have.

 So if you have wider and higher hips then you’re much more likely to have a bigger angle to your femur.

-This will create a larger space between the top of your pelvis and the trochanteric depression resulting in much higher hip dips.
+This will create a larger space between the top of your pelvis (hip bone) and the trochanteric depression resulting in much higher hip dips.

 You also have to consider your muscle and fat distribution as well in your hip area if you’re trying to get wider hips.

-If you’re lacking muscle in your hips then the depression of your side hips will be greater.
+If you’re lacking muscle in your hips then the depression of your side hip area will be greater.

 Also if you have more fat on your hips then you’re also more likely to increase the appearance of hip dips.